bodo-ai/Bodo/docs/docs/api_docs/dataframe_lib/series/index.md

 # Series API
 The Bodo DataFrame Library supports Pandas Series methods and accessors that are listed below.
 They can be accessed through `BodoSeries` and follow the same behavior as their Pandas equivalents.
 For details on usage, we link to the corresponding Pandas documentation.

+!!! note
+	If the user code encounters an unsupported Pandas API or an unsupported parameter, Bodo DataFrame library gracefully falls back to native Pandas.
+See [overview][overview] of the Bodo DataFrame Library for more info.

 ### Datetime Properties

 !!! note